Snojo/week3/WEEK3.md

     * TODO: If something is not working, list it.
   * [x] My test reports are published in Jenkins
     * TODO: If something is not working, list it.
-  * [ ] My Tic Tac Toe game works, two people can play a game till the end and be notified who won.
+  * [x] My Tic Tac Toe game works, two people can play a game till the end and be notified who won.
-    * TODO: If something is not working, list it.
+    * The code is a bit broken.
+If a player starts a game before the next player joins the channel, the second player is not able to see the created game.
   * [x] My TicCell is tested
   * [x] I've set up Datadog
     * TODO: If something is not working, list it.